 Convert timed metadata from AMF to emsg using the Wowza Streaming Engine Java API

-You can use the Wowza Streaming Engine™ media server software Java API to convert AMF metadata to Event Message (emsg) metadata for live streams.
-This allows metadata ingested with an RTMP source stream or injected by Wowza Streaming Engine to be delivered with streams played using the MPEG-DASH protocol.
+Learn how to programmatically convert Action Message Format (AMF) timed metadata to Event Message (emsg) timed metadata using the Wowza Streaming Engine™ media server software Java API.
+This allows metadata ingested with a live RTMP source stream or injected by Wowza Streaming Engine to be delivered with live streams played using the MPEG-DASH protocol.

 • Wowza Streaming Engine 4.8.10 or later is required.

-Whether Wowza Streaming Engine ingests the timed metadata from an encoder or injects it into a stream, once the AMF metadata is in the stream, it must be converted to emsg metadata in order for it to be used when the stream is played with an MPEG-DASH client.
+Whether Wowza Streaming Engine ingests the metadata from an encoder or injects it into a stream, once the AMF metadata is in the stream, it must be converted to emsg metadata in order for it to be used when the stream is played with an MPEG-DASH client.
 An emsg contains timing information, a string payload, and an event scheme identifier that differentiates between different types of metadata events (for example, captions, slide transitions, etc.).
 The MPEG-DASH manifest identifies any event schemes with the InbandEventStream element and schemeIdUri and value attributes.
 The player then knows which metadata to retrieve from the stream.
-For more information about emsg metadata, see About Event Message (emsg).

 Convert AMF metadata to emsg metadata in a live stream